 Drone Control System by NASA that Could Lead to Flight Automation

 NASA has developed a system that will help drone operators in better tracking and navigation of unmanned aircraft or UAVs.
 The technology is called Automatic Dependent Surveillance-Broadcast, or ADS-B.

-This new technology complies with FAA norms which will enable drones operator to keep UAVs away from the manned aircraft.
+This new technology complies with FAA norms which will enable drones operators to keep UAVs away from the manned aircraft.
 Also, this system makes the manned aircraft aware of a nearby drone.